wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/introduction-expressions/includes/5-expressions.md

 This is leveraging the Date Time function *addDays* and the Referencing function *triggerBody*.

 > [!NOTE]
 > If you find yourself asking "How do I know what goes in for trigger body?" then you are thinking correctly.
 The secret is you can combine dynamic content into your expressions.
-To do so, start your expression by typing addDays() and then with your cursor between the (), click Dynamic content.
+To do so, start your expression by typing addDays() and then with your cursor between the (), select Dynamic content.
 Then you can choose your fields as shown below.
 This is a great way to reference that content while letting flow do the hard work of writing the formula.

 > [!div class="mx-imgBorder"]
 > [![add an expression](../media/add-expression-ss.gif)](../media/add-expression-ss.gif#lightbox)